-The UCF Center for Community Schools envisions a world of equitable communities, supporting the needs of the whole child with resources that redefine and expand student success.
+The UCF Center for Community Schools envisions a world of equitable school communities that support the whole child.
 As a comprehensive resource for the advancement of community schools, the UCF Center offers technical assistance, assessment and evaluation, and university assistance, all of which contribute to continuous improvement and better outcomes for students, families and communities.

 The UCF Center is dedicated to the development and sustainability of high-quality community schools and serves schools in Florida, across the nation and around the world.
 Learn more about the UCF Center’s comprehensive services:

-The UCF Center for Community Schools welcomes the 2022-23 Awardees of the Community School Grant Program planning grant!
-Congratulations to the seven schools who will join Community Partnership Schools across the state:
+The UCF Center for Community Schools welcomes all eight awardees of the Community School Grant Program to begin planning during the 2023-24 school year:

-If you are interested in applying next year, check back in the Fall of 2023 for more information.
-In the meantime, find out more about the Community School Grant Program and this year’s awardees and partners .
+Interested in applying next year?
+Check back in Fall 2024.
+In the meantime, learn more about the Community School Grant Program, this year’s awardees and their core partners.

 Community Partnership Schools™ Model